SwingGuy1024/Blog/Bad Uses of Optional.md

 **3. This one took way too much code to do something very simple.**

-While I try to discourage overuse of Optional, I encourage the use of `enum.` But this `enum` is pointless.
-It's two values were used nowhere else in the code; nor was its big public static method, `getTicketType().`
+While I try to discourage overuse of Optional, I encourage the use of `enum,` but this `enum` is pointless.
+Its two values were used nowhere else in the code; nor was its big public static method, `getTicketType().` The purpose of the code is to determine what kind of user (regular vs. admin) has logged in, by looking at the prefix of the login ticket, which is a String.
+I would have written the code like this:

+    public static boolean isLocalAdmin(String ticket) {
+        return StringUtils.startsWith(ticket, ADMIN_PREFIX); // ADMIN_PREFIX is a String constant.
+    }

+    public static boolean isUser(String ticket) {
+        return StringUtils.startsWith(ticket, TICKET_PREFIX); // TICKET_PREFIX is a String constant.
+    }

+But, in an apparent effort to make things as complicated as possible, this is what they wrote.
+This code would have been clumsy and verbose even without Optional, but its use only makes it worse.
+All of this code does nothing more than my two simple methods above.

     // This enum is an inner class of a larger class, which defines the two String Constants
     // used here.
-Their value isn't important. public enum TicketType {
+Their values aren't important. public enum TicketType { // This public enum could have been private.
+It's not used anywhere else.
         LOCAL_ADMIN,
         USER;

-        // This should have been private, as it's only called by the other two public static methods: public static Optional<TicketType> getTicketType(String ticket) {
+        // This could have been private, as it's only called by the two public static methods below: public static Optional<TicketType> getTicketType(String ticket) {
             Optional<TicketType> ticketTypeOptional = Optional.empty();
             if (StringUtils.startsWith(ticket, ADMIN_PREFIX)) {